igloughlen/frankenstarkers/README.txt

 	- - - - - - - - - - - - - - - - - - - - - - -

+	Version 4.0, updated 20.08.2012

+	Normalising file comments and removal of template name

 	Version 4.0, updated 02.08.2012

 	Completely re-written from the ground up,